chestdb/chest/README.md

 Only loading records on an as-needed basis is better suited for large volumes of data though – it improves startup time and makes it possible to store huge amounts of data.

-Cassette aims to use a hybrid approach – it prefetches and caches a certain amount of records in memory and loads new ones as needed.
+Chest aims to use a hybrid approach – it prefetches and caches a certain amount of records in memory and loads new ones as needed.
 You're also able to preload some records so they will always be kept in memory.

 TODO: Think about how a synchronous API could work.